 What is next?

 The most important aspect of this exercise is to learn and have fun, but you should know that your contributions have a meaning beyond your own.
-First of all, we want to use your contributed data and statistically analyze it to refine the results.
-With some additional manual reviews by experts, we want to curate this layer of information and make it publicly available so organizations of different sorts can use it to help with recovery efforts in Puerto Rico.
 We at Esri are also learning through this entire process with the intent of enabling similar activities in the future.
 Thanks for your participation.

 [[Note: This document was updated Oct.18 and Nov.13 to clarify the project's purpose and provide links to subsequent write-ups.]]